dmairs/botse/docs/battles/types/delve/skyshard.md

 :::info
 Skyshard XP rewards in delves are gained after an encounter with an Uncover objective even if the encounter was failed, so long as the party was not defeated.

+**Can I choose not to pick up a Skyshard?**

+No, when you enter a tile with a skyshard you must pick it up.
+Even if the delve has a battle objective that does not relate to Skyshards.
 :::